gabiudrescu/website/content/post/6-my-toolkit/index.md

 Well, now that I said it, I think I should also start working on it and create a new section of this personal website with some product recommendations.

-Who knows what will this spurr into in the next 6-12 months.
+Who knows what will this spur into in the next 6-12 months.

+Stay tuned and subscribe to the footer below :-)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEzNTcxMDYxMF19
+eyJoaXN0b3J5IjpbLTQyNzUyODA2NF19
 -->